 What is The Paleo Diet?

 The Paleo Diet takes its lead from the food consumption habits of humans who lived in the Paleolithic era – the period between about 2.5 million and 20,000 years ago.
 These hunter-gatherers, who lived during the period more commonly referred to as The Stone Age, lived on a diet of wild plants and animals.
 The Paleo Diet is modern man’s attempt to mimic that consumption pattern.
 When it comes to diet trends, there are a few heavyweights that top the list, including the low-carb, low-fat, South Beach® and Atkins® diets.
 There are, however, a few others gaining speed, including vegan, slow-carb and the Paleo Diet.
-All of these diets have negatives and pluses, and generally speaking, most physicians advise patients to pursue a “balanced” approach appropriate to your physical makeup, habits and lifestyle.
-The open-ended question is: are these diets good or bad for your teeth?
+All of these diets have negatives and pluses.
+Generally speaking, most physicians advise patients to pursue a “balanced” approach appropriate to your physical makeup, habits and lifestyle.
+The question is: are these diets good or bad for your teeth?